badhive/stitch/README.md

 #### Obfuscation

 The main and intended use for Stitch is code obfuscation on a binary level.
+It handles the tedious task of injecting new data into files, so that operators can focus on more complex obfuscation techniques, including but not limited to VM-based obfuscation.
 Here's an example program that applies basic obfuscation (in the form of opaque predicates) to a function (specified by its absolute address).